 - Social Media Icons (to track followers on various social networks at the beginning of each month)

-I will also add in a master to-do list for the month, this allows me to migrate everything not achieved in the previous month and download anything flying around in my head!
+I will also add in a master to-do list for the month.
+This allows me to migrate everything not achieved in the previous month and download anything flying around in my head!

-Once the month is set up I can then move on to the week ahead.
+Once the month is set up, I can then move on to the week ahead…

-Generally I lay out my weekly spread on the Sunday prior to the week.
+Generally, I lay out my weekly spread on the Sunday prior to the week.
 I really like that this gives me time to sit down and think about the week ahead and what I need to do to make it a great week!

-My weekly spread normally contains:
+My weekly spreads normally contain: